 1 A. Service Company Utility Service Agreement 2 Q. PLEASE BRIEFLY DESCRIBE THE SERVICE COMPANY UTILITY SERVICE 3 AGREEMENT.
 4 A. This agreement permits DEBS to provide services that are corporate or general utility in 5 nature and are used by various business units, including Duke Energy Indiana.
-In 6 general, the services provided by the service companies include, but are not limited to the 7 following: 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 Information Systems; Meters; Transportation; Power Planning and System Maintenance; Marketing and Customer Relations; Transmission and Distribution Engineering and Construction; Power Engineering and Construction; Human Resources; Supply Chain; Facilities; Accounting; Operations; Public Affairs; Legal; Rates; Finance; Rights of Way; Internal Auditing; Environmental, Health Safety; Fuels; Investor Relations; Planning; and Executive.
-By the terms of the Service Company Utility Service Agreement, compensation 32 for any service rendered by the DEBS to its utility affiliates is the fully embedded cost 33 thereof ( i.e. , the sum of: (i) direct costs; (ii) indirect costs; and (iii) costs of capital),
+In general 6 the services provided by the Service Company include, but are not limited to the 7 following: 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 Information Systems; Meters; Transportation; Power Planning and System Maintenance; Marketing and Customer Relations; Transmission and Distribution Engineering and Construction; Power Engineering and Construction; Human Resources; Supply Chain; Facilities; Accounting; Operations; Public Affairs; Legal; Rates; Finance; Rights of Way; Internal Auditing; Environmental, Health and Safety; Fuels; Investor Relations; Planning; and Executive.
+31 By the terms of the Service Company Utility Service Agreement, compensation 32 for any service rendered by DEBS to its utility affiliates is the fully embedded cost 33 thereof (i.e., the sum of: (i) direct costs; (ii) indirect costs; and (iii) costs of capital),

 1 except to the extent otherwise required by Section 482 of the Internal Revenue Code.
-2 The affiliate companies receiving services from DEBS are referred to as "Client 3 Companies."
-Each client company is required to reasonably cooperate with each 4 respective service provider to record billings and payments in their common accounting 5 systems.
-This agreement was filed with the Commission on March 16, 2017.
+The 2 affiliate companies receiving services from DEBS are referred to as "Client Companies."
+3 Each Client Company is required to reasonably cooperate with each respective service 4 provider to record billings and payments in their common accounting systems.
+This 5 agreement was most recently filed with the Commission on July 28, 2022.
 6 B. Operating Companies Service Agreement 7 Q. PLEASE BRIEFLY DESCRIBE THE OPERATING COMPANIES SERVICE 8 AGREEMENT AND ITS HISTORY.
 9 A. Like the Service Company Utility Service Agreement, the Operating Companies Service 10 Agreement has been in place in some form for decades.
-Under this agreement, Duke 11 Energy Indiana and its utility affiliates, Duke Energy Carolinas LLC, (Duke Energy 12 Carolinas), Duke Energy Ohio, Inc. (Duke Energy Ohio), Duke Energy Progress, LLC, 13 Duke Energy Florida, LLC, and Piedmont, are permitted to provide and receive services 14 to and from each other in the normal course of conducting business at the providing 15 company's fully embedded cost.
-This agreement was filed with the Commission on 16 March 16, 2017.
-17 The services that may be provided between affiliate operating companies may 18 include, but are not limited to the following: 19 20 21 22 23 24 25 26 Engineering and Construction; Generation Technical Support; Operations and Maintenance; Environmental, Health and Safety; Installation Services; Customer Operations; Equipment Testing; and Procurement Services.
+Under this agreement, Duke 11 Energy Indiana and its utility affiliates, Duke Energy Carolinas, LLC (Duke Energy 12 Carolinas), Duke Energy Ohio, Inc. (Duke Energy Ohio), Duke Energy Progress, LLC, 13 Duke Energy Florida, LLC, and Piedmont Natural Gas Company, Inc., are permitted to 14 provide and receive services to and from each other in the normal course of conducting 15 business at the providing company's fully embedded cost.
+This agreement was most 16 recently filed with the Commission on July 28, 2022.
+17 The services that may be provided between affiliate operating companies may 18 include, but are not limited to, the following: 19 20 21 22 23 Engineering and Construction; Generation Technical Support; Operations and Maintenance; Environmental, Health and Safety; Installation Services; 242526 Customer Operations;Equipment Testing; andProcurement Services.